Canon SX530 vs Panasonic ZS80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX530 HS and Panasonic Lumix DC-ZS80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZS80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and ZS80 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic ZS80 Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Panasonic ZS80 or vice versa?
 The listing below highlights the relative strengths of the two models.